 - What is the deadline for submitting applications?

-- What is the tuition and registration fee?
+- What is the tuition and registration fee for your child to attend summer day camp?

 - What is included in the tuition e.g., transportation, meals, insurance, special trips, entrance fees, health services, use of equipment, etc.?
 Ask the camp director to itemize services for which additional fees are required.